-The following tables include recommended component values for typical output voltages (3.3V, 5V) and switching frequencies (300kHz, 500kHz, and 700kHz).
-Refer to tables 1-3 for without design cases external ramp compensation.
-Refer to tables 4-6 for design cases with external ramp compensation.
+The following tables include recommended component values for typical output voltages (3.3V, 5V) and switching frequencies (300kHz, 500kHz).
+Refer to Tables 1 through 2 for design cases without external ramp compensation, and Tables 3 through 4 for design cases with external ramp compensation.
 An external ramp is not needed when using high-ESR capacitors, such as electrolytic or POSCAPs.
 An external ramp is needed when using low-ESR capacitors, such as ceramic capacitors.
-To calculate approximate component values for cases not listed, an Excel spreadsheet available through vour local representative.
+For cases not listed in this datasheet, an Excel spreadsheet available through your local sales representative can calculate approximate component values.